-Cash and cash equivalents increased in the current period when compared to prior years due to increased cash from operations and timing of sales receipts.
-Total assets were lower than prior year due to a decrease in inventory, exploration and evaluation properties and property and equipment.
-Non-current financial liabilities increased due to the new loan from Accendo being classified as long-term.
+Cash and cash equivalents increased in the current period when compared to prior years due to increased cash from operations and timing of sales receipts in addition to the \$1,111 received from the appeal bond from Dyna.
+Total assets were higher than prior year due to an increase in cash and cash equivalents.
+Non-current financial liabilities decreased due to a portion of the loan payable being classified as current.